Jimbly/dcexjam2025/README.md

 * add critical hits/misses to combat system?
 * aiHunt should prefer the previous position if it's a valid pathing option (so, side-stepping will never get around them)
 * damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
+* animate/grow critters on attack / hit
+* fix two hits on the same frame not showing floaters well
 * bug: visibility is different before/after turning camera/moving forward and back if directly facing a wall
   * relatedly: always show monster behind (and diagonals?)
 * Deal with more than 4 players in battlezone list (scrollbar, dither, hide?)